erhant/crypto-notes/content/zklearning/3-programming-zkps.md

 - You can have template arguments such as `n` here, that you hard-code when you are instantiating the component.
 - You can have arrays of signals.
 - You can have variables (defined with `var`).
 These are different from signals, they are mutable & are evaluated at compile time.
-- You can have loops, such as the good ol’ `for` loop.
+- You can have loops, such as the good ol' `for` loop.
 - You can also have `if` - `else` statements.
 - You can access index `i` in an array with `arr[i]`.